yegor256/blog/_drafts/_control.md

 If you are lucky, the project will _maybe_ see its end.
 But in most cases this doesn't happen.

 Do you want to know what real control is?
-Read this [Policy](https://www.zerocracy.com/policy.html)--- this is how we _control_ programming in Zerocracy.
-This is the level of control true professionals enjoy.
-This document, fully supported by our [automated chatbot]({% pst 2018/mar/2018-03-21-zerocracy-announcement %}), guides every small piece of reward and punishment a programmer may have on a project.
+Read this [Policy](https://www.zerocracy.com/policy.html), which is how we _control_ programming in Zerocracy.
+That is the level of control true professionals enjoy.
+That document, fully supported by our [automated chatbot]({% pst 2018/mar/2018-03-21-zerocracy-announcement %}), guides every small piece of reward and punishment a programmer may have on a project.

-This is what true committment means for our guys: personal and [explicit responsibility]({% pst 2014/apr/2014-04-13-no-obligations-principle %}) for every single step they make.
-This level of committment can not even be compared to what you get when hiring full-time 9-to-5 [office]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) <del>slaves</del> employees.
+This is what true commitment means for our guys: personal and [explicit responsibility]({% pst 2014/apr/2014-04-13-no-obligations-principle %}) for every single step they make.
+This level of commitment is incomparably better than what you will likely find when hiring full-time 9-to-5 [office]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) <del>slaves</del> employees.

 What are they really committed to?
-To giving you a month's notice when they finally find a better place to scroll Facebook from eight hours a day?
+To giving you a month's notice when they finally find a better place to scroll through Facebook eight hours a day?

 Seriously?